antonoeschmidt/data-exchange-server/README.md

 1. Create `.env` with DB_CONNECTION and PORT
 2. Add `keys.js` with public keys
-3. Run `truffle deploy`, to get compiled contracts
+3. Run `truffle deploy`, to get compiled contracts.
+Create folders `build/contracts` if they are missing